pret/pokegold/docs/bugs_and_glitches.md

 -	done
 +	text_end
 ```

+## The game can incorrectly run in GB mode when this is a GBC

+**Fix:** No fix is available at this time.

 ## Entering the Hall of Fame without a save file can corrupt the PC boxes